NoiseAbility: Making sense of sound in the city

-An engagement process designed by The Lunar Works was used to work with citizens, both face-to-face and online, to capture feedback about specific noise occurrences in each pilot area.
-The data gathered will be fed into IoT Lead Partner, Urban Tide’s USMART platform where it is linked algorithmically to data collected via noise sensors, placed in strategic locations in each city’s pilot area.
-NoiseAbility will give cities the capacity to set strategic targets that incorporate noise acceptability as part of their evidence base.
+We designed an engagement process to work with citizens, both face-to-face and online, to capture feedback about specific noise occurrences in each pilot area.
+The data gathered was fed into IoT Lead Partner, Urban Tide’s USMART platform where it was linked algorithmically to data collected via noise sensors, placed in strategic locations in each city’s pilot area.
+NoiseAbility gives cities the capacity to set strategic targets that incorporate noise acceptability as part of their evidence base.

-The project worked strategically for each city in addressing critical issues focusing on specific city-centre locations.
+We worked strategically with each city in addressing critical issues focusing on specific city-centre locations.

 Jane McLaughlin, Director of The Lunar Works said,